Corporate Collaboration Council

 Gus was a member of the Dartmouth class of 1999 and completed his B.E. and M.E.M. at Thayer School in 2001.
 He joined Lockheed Martin's Solar and Astrophysics Laboratory in Palo Alto, California after graduation, where he developed mechanisms and optics for NASA space telescopes, eventually moving to the Washington, DC area to manage projects for the Hubble Space Telescope Servicing Mission.
 He is currently the director of engineering at Logos Technologies, Inc. and is based in Fairfax, Virginia.

-Sue Roberts is currently the Director of Product Testing & Engineering at Reebok International in Massachusetts.
-She oversees global product testing for all Reebok footwear and manages the Human Performance Engineering Lab, a biomechanics research and testing facility.
+Sue Roberts is the Director of Product Development, Footwear at Brooks Running in Seattle, WA.
+She manages the US based product development team in addition to the product costing, product testing, and materials functions for the company.
+Previously, Sue was the Director of Product Testing and Engineering at Reebok International in Massachusetts where she oversaw global product testing for all Reebok footwear and managed the Human Performance Engineering Lab, a biomechanics research and testing facility.
 In 1995, Sue joined Reebok after completing the M.E.M. degree and deciding to enter a non-traditional engineering field that fit her athletic interests and background.
-She has held various research, product development and advanced technology development roles at Reebok and New Balance.
+She has held various research, product development, and advanced technology development roles at Reebok and New Balance and now Brooks.
 One of those positions was leading a product development team at a manufacturing facility while residing in ShenZhen, China.

-Richard Tabors is President of Across the Charles (ATC), a research and consulting firm focused on energy and water.
+Richard Tabors is President of Tabors Caramanis Rudkevich Inc., a research and consulting firm focused on energy and water.
 He has also returned to MIT as a Research Affiliate in the Energy Initiative at MIT where he supervises both funded and student research.
 Prior to starting ATC in 2012 he was Vice President of Charles River Associates (CRA).
 He founded the engineering economics consulting firm of Tabors Caramanis and Associates (TCA) in 1989 to provide economic, regulatory and financial analytic support to the restructuring of the US and international electric power industry.
 TCA was sold to CRA in 2004.

 After graduating with a B.A. in Biology from Dartmouth in 1965, he received an M.S. and Ph.D. from the Maxwell School of Syracuse University in 1970 in Geography and Economics.
 From 1970 to 1976 he was a researcher and member of the faculty at Harvard University and from 1976 to 2004 he was at Massachusetts Institute of Technology as a Senior Lecturer in Technology Management and Policy and a research director in power systems.
 He is a visiting professor of Electrical Engineering at the University of Strathclyde in Glasgow, Scotland.
 His research and development activities have led to being author or co-author of nearly 100 articles and books including Spot Pricing of Electricity on which the economic restructuring of the electric utility wholesale and retail markets is based.